 - Good credit score: In most cases, the minimum credit score requirement is 620, but 680 is favorable among lenders.

-- Stable income: You'll be required to provide proof of employment or income, such as pay stubs, W-2 forms, or tax returns.
+- Stable income: You'll need proof of employment or income, such as pay stubs, W-2 forms, or tax returns.

 - Debt-to-income ratio (DTI): DTI is the percentage of your income that goes toward debt payments.
 Requirements vary from lender to lender, but most have a maximum threshold of around 43%.

-- Loan-to-value (LTV) ratio: The loan-to-value ratio is the ratio of the home equity loan amount to the appraised value of your home.
-Lenders often set a maximum LTV ratio of 80% — meaning you can borrow up to 80% of your home's appraised value.
+- Combined loan-to-value (CLTV) ratio: The CLTV ratio is the ratio of secured debt on the property to the appraised value.
+Lenders often set a maximum CLTV ratio of 80%.

-- Proof of homeowners insurance: Most lenders require you to have sufficient homeowners insurance covering the property.
+- Proof of homeowners insurance: Most lenders require sufficient homeowners insurance covering the property.

 - Homeownership: The home must be yours and, in most cases, your primary residence.
 Some lenders offer home equity loans for second homes or investment properties, but the requirements can be stricter.